voguh/unichat/README.md

 ## 📜 License

 This project is licensed under the [Mozilla Public License, Version 2.0](./LICENSE).

-The example widgets located in the `widgets/default` folder are an exception and are licensed under the MIT License.
+The widgets located in the [`widgets directory`](./widgets/) are licensed under the MIT license.